DarrenZZhang/MM23-MITH/README.md

 ### 6. Citation
 If you find our approach useful in your research, please consider citing:

-[1] Yishu Liu, Qingpeng Wu, Zheng Zhang, Jingyi Zhang, and Guangming Lu.
+Yishu Liu, Qingpeng Wu, Zheng Zhang, Jingyi Zhang, and Guangming Lu.
 2023.
 Multi-Granularity Interactive Transformer Hashing for Cross-modal Retrieval.
 In Proceedings of the 31st ACM International Conference on Multimedia (MM ’23). https://doi.org/10.1145/3581783.36.

 ### 7. Any question

-If you have any questions, please feel free to contact Qingpeng Wu (wqp0033@gmail.com).
+If you have any questions, please feel free to contact Yishu Liu (liuyishu.smile@gmail.com) or Qingpeng Wu (wqp0033@gmail.com).